julianqapo/RealTime/README.md

 # RealTime

-we all have issues with controlling our time especially when it comes to social media so i had an idea about creating a website to solve this problem
+we all have issues with controlling our time, especially when it comes to social media. so i had an idea about creating a website to solve this problem

 p.s :